Key takeaways

 6. Pair with a rotating bonus category card

-Finally, you can consider pairing your flat-rate card with one that offers more rewards in bonus categories — but only if you really want to.
+Finally, you can consider pairing your flat-rate card with a bonus category card offering additional rewards.
 This strategy can make it more complicated to earn rewards, but it can help you earn a higher rate of cash back on your spending.

-To pair cards without overcomplicating your life, you should pick one other rewards credit card to go with your flat-rate card.
-Specifically, you should pick a card that offers boosted rewards in the categories you spend the most in, or a 5 percent rotating bonus category card that offers heightened cash back in new categories each quarter.
+To pair cards without overcomplicating your life, pick one other rewards credit card to go with your flat-rate card.
+Specifically, you should pick a card that offers boosted rewards in the categories you spend the most in or a 5 percent rotating bonus category card that offers heightened cash back in new categories each quarter.

 Another card with wide-appealing bonus categories is the Chase Freedom Flex, highlighted above.
 This card doesn’t charge an annual fee, yet you’ll earn 5 percent cash back on activated bonus category purchases each quarter (up to $1,500 in purchases, then 1 percent).
-The bonus categories are announced quarterly, so it’s tougher to predict value, but they’ve historically included useful categories like Amazon.com, grocery stores, gas stations and Walmart.
-The Chase Freedom Flex also offers 5 percent cash back on Lyft rides (through March 2025) and 3 percent cash back on dining (including restaurants, takeout and eligible delivery services) and drugstore purchases.
+The bonus categories are announced quarterly, so it’s tougher to predict their value, but they’ve historically included useful categories like Amazon.com, grocery stores, gas stations and Walmart.

 There are many options to consider, all of which have different features and earning rates.
 Make sure to compare all the best cash back credit cards on the market today if your goal is to find a few cards to pair together for optimal rewards.